WP Shopping Cart and WP Super Cache Workaround

 The Problem

-The reason behind this is that the WP Super Cache is a static caching plugin.
+The reason behind it is that the WP Super Cache is a static caching plugin.
 It generates HTML files that are served directly by Apache without processing PHP scripts.
 So when a visitor on your blog adds a product to the shopping cart and is wondering why it’s not being displayed in the basket is probably because he/she is still loading the static HTML (cached) file of that page.

 The Workaround